-A LakeSPI Index of 25% (Table 26) for the smaller of the two Pehiakura Lakes resulted from the dense beds of invasive E. densa recorded between 1.3 to 5.3 m depth (Invasive Impact Index 85%).
-Some native character remained (Native Condition Index 25%), where good covers of native milfoils, turf plants (Glossostigma sp.) and a charophyte were found in depths <1.3 m between the clumps of emergent reeds (Champion and de Winton, 2005).
+Earlier, in 2005, a LakeSPI Index of 25% (Table 26) placed the lake at the lower end of a moderate status.
+Egeria development was very similar to that described in 2017, but a higher Native Condition Index of 25% resulted from covers of native milfoils, turf plants (Glossostigma sp.) and a charophyte found in depths <1.3 m between the clumps of emergent reeds (Champion and de Winton, 2005).